Baseball: World Baseball Classic Results - UrduPoint

 Baseball: World Baseball Classic Results

-Tokyo, (UrduPoint / Pakistan Point News - 11th Mar, 2023 ) :results from the fourth day of the World Baseball Classic on Saturday: Pool A At Taichung, Taiwan: Panama bt Italy 2-0 Pool BAt Tokyo:Australia bt China 12-2
+Tokyo, (UrduPoint / Pakistan Point News - 12th Mar, 2023 ) :results from the fifth day of the World Baseball Classic on Sunday: Pool A At Taichung, Taiwan: Cuba bt Taiwan 7-1 Pool BAt Tokyo:South Korea bt Czech Republic 7-3

 Recent Stories